 A resident wishing to change rooms should first contact the Housing Office to check on space availability and secure approval.
 Room changes are not allowed during the first two weeks of each semester.
 If approval is granted, a check out time will be established.
 The Housing Office reserves the right to deny a room change request.
 Moves may only take place after the 2nd week of each semester, unless approval is received from the Director of Housing.
 Students must live in the room that they are assigned.

 When a vacancy occurs in a student room, the remaining resident has the option to:

 1. reserve the room, when space permits, as a single room and pay the additional charge;

-2. remain in the room and choose or be open for a new roommate; or
+2. remain in the room and choose a new roommate;

 The College reserves the right to enter a student’s residence in the following instances: